gauxs/sysd/lld/message_queue/README.md

 2. In the Observer/Observable pattern, the observers are aware of the observable.
 Whereas, in Publisher/Subscriber, publishers and subscribers don't need to know each other.
 They simply communicate with the help of message queues.

+3. Further improvements: Handle exceptions, use native arrays instead of vectors and implement resize.

 ### Testcases

 1. > TOPIC FOOD <br>